 On January 12, three days before his 54th birthday, Freddie says he didn’t feel well.
-Now this man, he is NEVER sick.
-Mind you has minor blood pressure issues, but it is under control.
+Now this man is NEVER sick.
+Mind you he had minor blood pressure issues, but it is under control.
 Or so we thought.
 So he proceeds to go lie down, being he has to work tonight.
 Freddie works in the coal mines 15 hour days, 7 days a week.
 He’s done that for at least 6 years.
-Oh, every now and then he will take a two or three week vacation.
+Oh, every now and then he will take a two or three-week vacation.
 So, my film family and I are downstairs, filming a short movie.
-They were there all the time, always a house full of film crew, just hanging around, swimming in the pool, or like today, “let’s make a Movie!” as Bill would say.
+They were there all the time, always a house full of the film crew, just hanging around, swimming in the pool, or like today, “let’s make a movie!” as Bill would say.

-Afterwards, everyone has cleaned up, and gone home, except a couple of close friends.
-“Has freddie went to work?”
+Afterward, everyone has cleaned up, and gone home, except a couple of close friends.
+“Has Freddie gone to work?”
 I asked.
 No one has seen him.
-I get a funny feeling, I go upstairs, and there he is laying face down, across the bed, in the same position as earlier.
+I get a funny feeling, I go upstairs, and there he is lying face down, across the bed, in the same position as earlier.
 He hasn’t moved.
 Button and Jasper is laying by his head.
 I touch his leg to wake him up, and he is cold.
 COLD COLD.
 Now let me tell you, all the emotions going through your body at a time like this.
-Even now, a year and half later, I am tearing up.
-Immediately, I lost all senses, began screaming for help at the top of my lungs.
-Chad runs up, we call 911, but its too late.
+Even now, a year and a half later, I am tearing up.
+Immediately, I lost all my senses, began screaming for help at the top of my lungs.
+Chad runs up, we call 911, but it’s too late.
 By the time they arrive, he is gone.

 In a split second, my whole world, my best friend, my husband has left me behind.
 What do I do with that?
 How do I breathe?
 Our kids!
 How will I tell them?
 He will not see his grandsons grow up to be just like him.